theghostcoders/serverSetup/README.md

 - `-d PATH`: Set the directory where the server will be installed
 - `-a IP`: Set the IP of the server for configuration
 - `-u USER`: Set the username for the database
+- `-v`: Set the VPS Mode on.
+This will get your external IP automatically.
 - `-p PORT`: (EXPERIMENTAL/ADVANCED USERS ONLY) Set the PORT where the Gateway Server will be listening
 - `-x`: unlock manual config for ports of the server, this mode is ONLY RECOMENDED FOR ADVANCED USERS and WILL REQUIRE further DB configuration!
 - `-h`: Display this help message